JHSIV/IMGD4000/README.md

 Course Projects for IMGD 4000, a class offered at Worcester Polytechnic Institute

 ## Project: Boids
-I attmepted to implemented a simple game incorporating an agent-based simulation in Unreal Engine using a C++-based approach.
+I attempted to implemented a simple game incorporating an agent-based simulation in Unreal Engine using a C++-based approach.

 The intended objective of this game is to free all of the Boids as quickly as possible.
-Moving your Boids nearby the cages (cubes) will lower its health, with each nearby Boid doing a point of damage.
+Moving your Boids near the cages (spheres) would lower their health, with each nearby Boid doing a point of damage.
 When a cage's health is depleted, it breaks and releases more Boids that get added to your flock.
 Once all of the boids have been freed, the timer stops and the game ends.
 ### Unfortunately, I ran out of time (even with the extension) and was only able to implement basic flocking and steering.

 Controls: